-As two-time AFFL Champions, all eyes are on Fighting Cancer!
-Will they prove all good things come in threes?
-Or will they succumb to the pressure.
+Would they prove all good things come in threes?
+Or would they succumb to the pressure?

 Texas Money Team